-My photos have been gifted to family and friends on calendars or cards or just to hang on the wall, a few people have used them in their projects, and I’ve posted many on social media.
+My photos have been included with some of my writing publications, they’ve been gifted to family and friends on calendars or cards to hang on the wall, a few people have used them in their projects, and I’ve posted many on social media.

 So, why a blog?
 Well, when I retired after years of teaching teenagers (and yes, you gotta have a sense of humour), I knew I wanted to enjoy retirement.
 I had written for years and sought to learn more.
 I had studied photography in high school and now digital made it easy to get back to the camera.
 Writing and photography have brought meaning and joy to my life.
 I want to share what I am learning about finding your eye and your ideas (not the technical skills stuff).
 Writing, photos, and ideas are meant to be shared.
 I want to hear about your thoughts and ideas, too.